Huzet/data_project/README.md

   -h, --help            show this help message and exit -s STAT, --stat STAT  Get stats for one pokemon
   -c pk1 pk2, --compare pk1 pk2

+./compare_pokemon.py
+Please use the -h or --help to get assistance: compare_pokemon.py -h
 ```